 UW-Madison students are assigned a single room in one of thirty-four different dormitories in Bonn.
 Some dormitories offer a private bathroom and kitchen, but in most cases students will share a large kitchen and bathrooms with other students.
 Students with a community kitchen may be able to use the equipment left by previous students or borrow kitchen equipment from other students; otherwise, kitchen equipment can be purchased upon arrival in Bonn.
-Please note that a microwave is considered kitchen equipment, not an appliance, and may not be in your kitchen.
-This is just one of many subtle differences you will notice between US and German student housing.

 Rooms are equipped with basic furniture and in most of the dorms you can also get bed sheets through your dormitory's management.
-Some students prefer to bring their own sheets as although the sheets are cleaned, they are re-used from previous tenants.
 Students should plan on bringing their own towels and toiletries.
 All dorms are either within walking distance of the university or have easy access to public transportation.

 Each dorm has a Hausmeister(in), whose job is to oversee the dorm.
 When you arrive, you will need to see your Hausmeister(in) to fill out certain forms.
-See your Hausmeister(in) at any time if you have any questions or concerns about your living situation; you can also turn to the staff at the International Office.
+See your Hausmeister(in) at any time if you have any questions or concerns about your living situation, and you can also turn to the staff at the International Office.